argoproj/argo-cd/docs/developer-guide/extensions/ui-extensions.md

 registerStatusPanelExtension(component: ExtensionComponent)
 ```

-Below is an example of a simple system level extension:
+Below is an example of a simple extension:

 ```typescript
 ((window) => {